Paleo High Protein Bars

 What can you eat on the Paleo diet?

 High quality protein is a Paleo staple including meats, poultry, fish, and eggs.
 In addition Paleo folks eat plenty of fruits and vegetables, healthy fats from coconut, avocado, grass fed butter, olive oil, and some nuts and seeds.
-But not just any of these foods – the highest quality, organic, non GMO options.
+But not just any of these foods – the highest quality, non GMO options.
 Needless to say, the followers of this diet are label readers and quite choosy about what passes their gums.

 What Should You Avoid?